splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/configuration/advanced-dotnet-configuration.rst

    * - ``OTEL_DOTNET_AUTO_RULE_ENGINE_ENABLED``
      - Activates RuleEngine.
 The default values is ``true``.
 RuleEngine increases the stability of the instrumentation by validating assemblies for unsupported scenarios.
    * - ``OTEL_DOTNET_AUTO_FAIL_FAST_ENABLED``
-     - Enable to let the process fail when automatic instrumentation can't be executed.
-This setting is for debugging purposes: don't use it in production environments.
+     - Activate to let the process fail when automatic instrumentation can't be executed.
+This setting is for debugging purposes, don't use it in production environments.
 The default value is ``false``.
 Can't be set using the web.config or app.config files.

 .. _dotnet-otel-exporter-settings: